Bernard-H2O/Sample-Datasets/README.md

-### This is a repository of sample datasets used for modelimg, training, or tutorials.
+### This is a repository of sample datasets used for modeling, training, or tutorials.